FineTuneChicago/PragProg-High-Performance-PostgreSQL-for-Rails/README.md

 sh db/setup.sh 2>&1 | tee -a output.log
 ```

+> If you are using the Dev Container and are asked for a password while running the script, it is 'postgres'

 Since you set `RIDESHARE_DB_PASSWORD` earlier, create or update the special `~/.pgpass` file with the password you generated.
 This allows us to put the PostgreSQL user in the connection string, without needing to also supply the password.